seatable/seatable-admin-docs/manual/config/dtable_storage_server_conf.md

 Configurations for snapshots of bases

-* interval: the interval for generating snapshots for a base
+* interval: the interval for generating snapshots for a base.
+The unit is seconds.
+Default is 24 hours.
-* keep_days: the number of days to keep snapshots
+* keep_days: the number of days to keep snapshots.
+Default is 0, which means snapshots will be kept forever.